mcsee/Software-Design-Articles/Articles/Theory/Fail Fast/readme.md

 }
 ```

-With this solution, we do not have to do any checks when building geographic coordinates because the latitude is valid per construction invariant and because it is correctly modeling its real counterpart.
+With this solution, we don't have to do any checks when building geographic coordinates because the latitude is valid per construction invariant and because it is correctly modeling its real counterpart.

 As the last iteration, we should think about what a degree is.
 An integer?
 A float?
 A degree exists in reality, so we have to model it.
 No chance to escape.